yunhao18/ai/RDME_EN.md

 # The main methods for investors to control trading risks and improve trading stability include diversification, implementing stop-loss strategies, controlling trade size, and avoiding emotional trading.
 The advent of computer trading and AI has made these methods and strategies operationally feasible:

-## 1.Our robotic program can simultaneously execute buying, selling, and managing 10, 20, or even over 50 stocks within a single day without human intervention.
+## 1. Our robotic program can simultaneously execute buying, selling, and managing 10, 20, or even over 50 stocks within a single day without human intervention.
 This diversification significantly reduces the risks of day trading.

-## 2.Every automated trade has pre-set take-profit and stop-loss points.
+## 2. Every automated trade has pre-set take-profit and stop-loss points.
 In the fast-changing intraday market, once these points are triggered, the computer can promptly and accurately execute the take-profit or stop-loss.

-## 3.The robotic program for automated trading perfectly avoids emotional trading, overcoming the greatest enemy of trading—human greed and fear.
+## 3. The robotic program for automated trading perfectly avoids emotional trading, overcoming the greatest enemy of trading—human greed and fear.

-## 4.The robotic program can precisely control trade size: when the intraday market is strongly bullish, most pre-set buy orders are automatically activated, scaling up the trade size; when the market is stable or declining, most pre-set buy orders are not triggered, automatically reducing the trade size.
+## 4. The robotic program can precisely control trade size: when the intraday market is strongly bullish, most pre-set buy orders are automatically activated, scaling up the trade size; when the market is stable or declining, most pre-set buy orders are not triggered, automatically reducing the trade size.

 ![Alt text](./woman-robot.jpg)